 It generates a wealth of data

 Progress monitoring your PBIS program helps you to determine what’s working and what needs adjustment.
+Including bully prevention in positive behavior support intensifies the focus on such behaviors and helps to create a disciplinary path.
 Tracking interventions and referrals will give you an accurate snapshot of areas that need work, and can help you identify bullying much more quickly.
-Of course, tracking and analyzing PBIS data is easier when you have everything updated in real time.
+Of course, tracking and analyzing PBIS data is easier when you have everything updated in real-time.

 Schoolwide Bully Prevention Also Improves School Climate